 Many people downplay the dangers of drinking because it is legal and so socially accepted.
 Alcohol use, however, is one of the most dangerous substances, and also the most deadly.
 In the US, there are 88,000 alcohol-related deaths each year, exceeding the number of annual deaths related to all other substances combined.2

-Alcohol use is known to increase the risk for serious chronic health conditions like cancer, cirrhosis, and hepatitis.
+Alcohol use is known to increase the risk of serious chronic health conditions like cancer, cirrhosis, and hepatitis.
 It is also involved in the majority of deaths resulting from crime, suicide, and DUI’s.
 Many of these deaths are of people who have died early—an average of 30 years too early.2

-People who drink heavily increase their risk for a host of physical and psychological problems, including diabetes, liver disease, high blood pressure, stroke, anxiety and depression.
+People who drink heavily increase their risk for a host of physical and psychological problems, including diabetes, liver disease, high blood pressure, stroke, anxiety, and depression.
 They are also more likely to be unemployed and to have poor social relationships, suggesting that alcohol not only can reduce the length of a person’s life, but also their quality of life.2

 For those who develop a physical dependence on alcohol, there are additional risks.
 Alcohol is one of the most dangerous drugs to withdraw from.10 While mild withdrawal symptoms like tremors, stomach upset, dehydration, anxiety and insomnia are more common, some people experience more severe symptoms of withdrawal.
-These include dangerous spikes in body temperature, extreme dehydration, psychosis and even seizures.
+These include dangerous spikes in body temperature, extreme dehydration, psychosis, and even seizures.
 Without medical intervention, these withdrawal symptoms can lead to death.1,10

 Myth 8: Sobriety Is Always the Goal of Addiction Treatment

 Historically, addiction has been regarded and treated in an all-or-nothing manner.
-Those entering addiction treatment were automatically enrolled in abstinence only programs, where they were expected to completely give up alcohol and all other drugs.
+Those entering addiction treatment were automatically enrolled in abstinence-only programs, where they were expected to completely give up alcohol and all other drugs.
 In recent years, addiction is more likely to be seen as a spectrum, and more individualized treatments are available.

 In some cases, addiction is context-dependent.
-Some people might find that at certain times in their life (like after a break up or during college), they develop a problem with drugs or alcohol, but that it naturally resolves once their situation changes.
+Some people might find that at certain times in their life (like after a breakup or during college), they develop a problem with drugs or alcohol, but that it naturally resolves once their situation changes.